 - Xfinity self-installation — Xfinity’s standard self-installation option remains unchanged.
 Any necessary equipment will be shipped to your home with easy installation instructions.
-Follow the Xfinity self-install guide for help setting up your service.
-You can also choose to provide your own Xfinity-compatible equipment.
+Follow our Xfinity self-install guide for help setting up your service.
+You can also choose to provide your own Xfinity-compatible router.

 - Read more about Xfinity’s COVID-19 policy changes.